 Things did get better as my children got older.
 They eat a variety of foods, love fruit and I have taught them to think of food as fuel for their brain and bodies.
 However, I know how hard it is to live with a picky eater, so here are a few do’s and don’ts if you’re having a hard time getting your child to simply eat.

 Picky eater tips

-- Don’t let mealtime become a battleground.
+- Don’t let mealtime become a power struggle.
 When children are trying to assert their independence, they might use food to show how they want to make their own mind.
-Don’t allow food to be at the center of the power struggle.
+Don’t allow food to be at the center of this battle of the wills.

 - Don’t force children to eat.